The 2026 Glenfarclas Cross Country Chase is scheduled on Day 2 of the Cheltenham Festival on Wednesday, March 11, 2026.

 If your selection crosses the line first, the bet is a winner.
 Any other result and the bet will be categorised as a loser.

-A place bet pays out if your horse finishes in one of the designated top spots — usually 1st, 2nd or 3rd — though this may vary depending on field size and the bookmaker's specific terms.
+A place bet pays out if your horse finishes in one of the designated top spots—usually first, second, or third—though this may vary depending on field size and the bookmaker's specific terms.

-Always check to see how many places are on offer for the Cross Country Chase before going ahead with a place wager.
+Always check how many places are on offer for the Cross Country Chase before proceeding with a place wager.

 Each-way bets can be particularly appealing for longshot contenders in the Cross Country Chase as bettors can secure a good payout, even if their selection doesn't win.

-(Note: Each-way betting is most common in the UK and Ireland and may not be available at all sportsbooks in the US or Canada.)
+(Note: Each-way betting is most common in the UK and Ireland and may not be available at all sites in the U.S. or Canada.)

-Cross Country Chase Odds will be presented in three different formats, depending on where in the world you are betting.
+Cross Country Chase odds will be presented in three formats, depending on where you are betting.
 However, horse racing betting sites will let you switch between odds formats so you can choose how they appear.

 The first number is the potential profit, and the second is the stake.
 So if a horse has Cross Country Chase odds of 10/1, you’d earn £100 profit from a £10 bet, plus your stake back if it wins.